UndefeatedSunny/SCRIPTING/OBSERVATIONS IN DISCUSSIONS/DISCUSSION_1/Discussion.md

     > of multiple line command"

     This will come in handy when you will start writing scripts containing long commands to make it look more organized and understandable.

+## 4.)
+We already know that everything in our system is located in Root directory.
+So, Can we change our user/owner name like we can do in Windows ?

+    You can change the username like this:-

+    usermod -l new_name old_name

+    usermod does not require any permission as you're just changing the login-name for your system.

+## Can we also change the machine name too?

+    Yes but for that, you will need sudo permissions and we generally avoid to do it as it may break your system.

+    There are files:
+    /etc/hostname

+    And
+    /etc/hosts

+    Where we need to change the hostname.

+## 5.)
+What is the difference between $ and :/home$ and :~$

+    $ is a special character used to extract values from the variables.

+    In the command prompt, $ represents the bash shell and hence,

+    :/home$ means current working directory is /home and current shell is bash.

+    AND

+    :~$ means current working directory is home and the shell is bash shell.